 - Treatment Program Approval Rules

 - What is Treatment - A Booklet for Families

 - Vermont Buprenorphine Practice Guidelines

-Resources for providers & recommended approaches to some of the more common clinical challenges.
+Resources for providers with recommended approaches to common clinical challenges

 - Vermont Integrated Services Initiative - VISI

-Specifically, $34 million dollars invested in treatment would reduce cocaine use as much as an expenditure of $336 million for interdiction or $246 million for enforcement (Rand Corporation, 1994).
+According to a study by the Rand Corporation, treatment has also proven to be more cost-effective than other drug control strategies. $34 million dollars invested in treatment would reduce cocaine use as much as federal efforts spending $336 million for interdiction or $246 million for enforcement.